PacoJavoMx/PacoJavoMx/README.md

 Welcome to my Github profile!

-Currently I´m finishing my Computing degree at The National Autonomous University of Mexico (UNAM)
+Currently I´m finishing my major in Computing degree at The National Autonomous University of Mexico (UNAM)

 <!--